 The CPR3 research data catalog is a publicly accessible, searchable website that focuses on COVID-19 and other public health research datasets in California.
 The data catalog has 120+ datasets.

-More than 35 equity-focused research projects led by interdisciplinary teams representing all 10 UC campuses have been awarded through the CPR3 program.
-Totaling over $6.5M, funded projects are a foundational element of the initiative.
+More than 35 equity-focused research projects led by interdisciplinary teams representing all 10 UC campuses were awarded through the CPR3 program in 2023 for research conducted through July 2024.